-Specific questions regarding medical insurance should be directed to your primary insurance provider or program sponsor, where applicable.
+Specific questions regarding medical insurance should be directed to your primary insurance provider or program program, where applicable.

 Does your program sponsor provide insurance?
 Is it sufficient?

-Your study abroad program may include a mandatory health insurance plan in the program fee.
-If insurance is included with your program, please contact your program sponsor directly to find out more information about the specific plan in order to determine if coverage is sufficient for your own individual needs.
+Your program may include a mandatory health insurance plan in the program fee.
+If insurance is included with your program, please contact your program provider directly to find out more information about the specific plan in order to determine if coverage is sufficient for your own individual needs.
 Keep in mind that the policy may be restricted to the dates of your academic program.
 Remember to inquire about this if you plan to travel prior to or following your program.
 In some cases, program providers may be able to extend the dates of coverage beyond the dates of the program for you for a minimal fee.

 I need additional health insurance-- how do I find a plan?

 There are a couple of resources we recommend for information on international health insurance.
 The International Association for Medical Assistance to Travelers has a Guide to Travel Health Insurance.
 The U.S. Department of State has information on Insurance Providers for Overseas Coverage.

 - Does the plan cover visits to the doctor or medication prescribed while abroad?

 - Does the plan include hospitalization coverage for accidents and illnesses while abroad?